mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-22"></a>
 [Back to top](#top)
 ## TX-22 -- Rep. Pete Olson (R)
+### Committees
+Pete Olson is the #14 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016